Category Archives: Guillermo del Toro

 Grade: B+

-Antlers (2021) is a film co-produced by Guillermo del Toro who is famous for dark, humanistic treasures like Pan’s Labyrinth (2006) and the Oscar-winning The Shape of Water (2017).
+Antlers (2021) is a film co-produced by Guillermo del Toro, who is famous for dark, humanistic treasures like Pan’s Labyrinth (2006) and the Oscar-winning The Shape of Water (2017).

-Because of the Covid-19 pandemic, Antler’s release date was postponed twice and flew under the radar as many films did in the early 2020s.
+Because of the COVID-19 pandemic, Antler’s release date was postponed twice and flew under the radar, as many films did in the early 2020s.

-Plus, star Jesse Plemons received an Oscar nomination for The Power of the Dog (2021) by the time the film hit the screens so it’s doubtful he’d make a return appearance.
+Plus, star Jesse Plemons received an Oscar nomination for The Power of the Dog (2021) by the time the film hit the screens, so it’s doubtful he’d make a return appearance.

-I’m not sure the film is good enough to warrant a follow-up but I did thoroughly enjoy the perfect trimmings and quality acting even though the story didn’t completely satisfy me.
+I’m not sure the film is good enough to warrant a follow-up, but I did thoroughly enjoy the perfect trimmings and quality acting, even though the story didn’t completely satisfy me.

 The film is based on the short story The Quiet Boy by Nick Antosca.

-The action is set in a rural, isolated Oregon town where a middle-school teacher (Keri Russell) and her sheriff brother (Plemons) become entangled with her taciturn student Lucas (Jeremy T. Thomas) whose dark family secrets lead to terrifying encounters with a legendary ancestral creature known for creating debauchery.
+The action is set in a rural, isolated Oregon town where a middle-school teacher (Keri Russell) and her sheriff brother (Plemons) become entangled with her taciturn student Lucas (Jeremy T. Thomas), whose dark family secrets lead to terrifying encounters with a legendary ancestral creature known for creating debauchery.

-She bonds with Lucas who is also abused and this portion of the story works well.
-We get the bond and they connect well.
-He’s got a different set of daddy issues though since his wolf-like papa salivates at the sight of him and is diseased from an incident in the mine.
+She bonds with Lucas, who is also abused, and this portion of the story works well.
+We get the bond, and they connect well.
+He’s got a different set of daddy issues, though, since his wolf-like papa salivates at the sight of him and is diseased from an incident in the mine.

 I was more invested in the Julia and Paul raising Lucas angle and what comes next over the silly folklore curse that we’ve seen countless times in films.

-We know bad things will soon happen and that makes it fun.
+We know bad things will soon happen, and that makes it fun.

-As an aside for every film writer out there, it’s time to discard the anti-LGBTQ slurs once and for all.
+As an aside for every film writer out there, it’s time to discard the anti-LBGTQ slurs once and for all.
 Aren’t we beyond this?
 Can’t we write one character calling another a ‘loser’ and leave it at that?

 The visceral style of Antlers (2021) is more than enough reason to recommend it.
 A straight-ahead supernatural horror film with a grim veneer is the reason to see it.
-The ho-hum story is rather secondary.

 Nightmare Alley-2021